-In addition, preparation of oaths was done using human body parts such as breasts, private parts and at some point human blood among others were used.
+From the findings, it emerged that Inchama were a recipe to conflict.
+To begin with, the act of administering oaths was a cause of conflict as supported by 158 (38.2%).
+First, oaths were administered by using a vessel, which was a human skull, whose origin they were reluctant to disclose.
+In addition, preparation of oaths was done using human body parts such as breasts, private parts and at some point human blood among others.
 When the council of elders was in need of these body parts, they send warriors through their leader to get them.
 Interestingly, these parts were obtained from members of different clans or communities.
-However, in the process of getting the body parts warriors engaged in cattle theft and consequently conflictbetween the warriors of the different clans.
+However, in the process of getting the body parts warriors engaged in cattle theft and consequently conflict between the warriors of the different clans.

 The four Kuria clans have a well organized class of warriors with a clear hierarchy who were nominated by, and have the blessings of the council of elders and therefore their role in conflict as suggested by 69 (16.9%) of the community members.
-In fact, in each respective clan, they were identified and consecrated by the council of elders to be the protector and security custodians of their respective clans, and in case of war, the Inchama provided charms 'Regesa' to protect or bless them as they went to war and therefore their role in conflict.
+In fact, they were identified and consecrated by the council of elders to be the protector and security custodians of their respective clans, and in case of war, the Inchama provided charms 'Regesa' to protect or bless them as they went to war and therefore their role in conflict.

 The Inchama as council of elders of a given clan were so powerful to an extent that, whatever they said was respected and could determine the decisions a given clan took.
-In some cases they have been cited as the main catalyst of inter-clan violence, through their collective decision on condemning other clans or calling upon their respective clans to rise up in arms against their perceived enemy clans.
+In some cases they were cited as the main catalyst of inter-clan violence, through their collective decision on condemning other clans or calling upon their respective clans to rise up in arms against their perceived enemy clans.